ncsa/Delta_doc/docs/source/user_guide/ood/debug.rst

 output.log
 ~~~~~~~~~~~

-The last lines in ``output.log`` should tell you why the job ended.
-The following example is the last line of an ``output.log`` file for a job that ended because it reached the end of its requested wall-clock time.
+The ``output.log`` file shows what happened when the ``script.sh`` file was run.
+The last lines of ``output.log`` should tell you why the job ended.
+The following example is the last line of an ``output.log`` file of a job that ended because it reached the end of its requested duration.

 .. code-block:: terminal